-Aboriginal Studies is a 200 hour course when studied as an elective in Years 9-10.
+Aboriginal Studies is a 200-hour course when studied as an elective in Years 9-10.

-The Aboriginal Studies Years 7-10 Syllabus provides students with the opportunity to develop knowledge and understanding of Aboriginal Peoples, histories and cultures.
-This syllabus is designed to be inclusive of all students in NSW schools and of value to Aboriginal and/or Torres Strait Islander students and non-Aboriginal students.
+Aboriginal Studies provides students with opportunities to develop knowledge and understanding of Aboriginal Peoples, histories, cultures and experiences.
+It is designed for all students and is of value to both Aboriginal and non-Aboriginal students.